-Periodically taking snapshots of your VMware ESXi virtual machine state is essential to being able to revert problematic application upgrades and quickly correct other issues.
-However, allowing VMware snapshot files to accumulate without proper oversight can have a profound effect on virtual machine performance.
-In fact, if your storage runs out of free disk space, your virtual machines may not be able to even start, let alone run at peak performance.
+Periodically taking snapshots of your VMware ESXi virtual machine state is essential to ensuring you can revert problematic application upgrades and quickly correct other issues.
+However, allowing VMware snapshot files to accumulate without proper oversight can profoundly degrade virtual machine performance.
+In fact, if you storage runs out of free disk space, your virtual machines might not be able to even start, let alone run at peak performance.
 Therefore, to mitigate problems that could threaten the availability or integrity of your data, you need proper VMware snapshot management.

-VMware Snapshot Manager provides only limited snapshot management functionality.
-You can see the snapshots of only one virtual machine at a time.
-Plus, to get the detailed information you need to manage snapshots, such as VMware snapshot size or disk space requirements, you have to go to the storage.
-Therefore, while VMware Snapshot Manager is useful, it may not be sufficient to enable you to take control over VMware snapshot creation across all of your virtual machines in order to minimize the risks to memory, storage and performance.
+VMware Snapshot Manager provides only limited snapshot management functionality: You can see the snapshots of only one virtual machine at a time, and to get the detailed information you need to manage snapshots (such as snapshot size or disk space requirements), you have to go to the storage.
+Therefore, while VMware Snapshot Manager is useful, it may not be sufficient to enable you to get the control VMware snapshot creation across all of your virtual machines that you need to minimize memory, storage and performance risks.

-Netwrix Auditor for VMware enables you to manage your snapshots more efficiently.
+Netwrix Auditor for VMware enables you to manage your snapshots more efficiently by providing an actionable VMware snapshot report and proactive alerts.
 You can: